-US Open men’s singles round-up: Roger Federer serves up a masterclass to breeze past David Goffin
+US Open men’s singles round-up: Sensational Federer breezes past Goffin, to face Dimitrov in QF

 Roger Federer advanced to the US Open quarter-finals for the 13th time in his past 15 attempts Sunday by defeating Belgian 15th seed David Goffin 6-2, 6-2, 6-0.

-The 38-year-old Swiss third seed, trying to stretch his men’s Grand Slam record title total to 21, took only 79 minutes to book a quarter-final berth against the winner of a later match between Bulgarian Grigor Dimitrov and Australia’s Alex de Minaur.
+The 38-year-old Swiss third seed, trying to stretch his men’s Grand Slam record title total to 21, took only 79 minutes to book a quarter-final berth.
+He will face Bulgarian Grigor Dimitrov who defeated Australia’s Alex de Minaur in straight sets.

 “It was great.
 I thought I had a good feeling out here,” Federer said.
 “David didn’t have his best day either, he was struggling.”